 system of equations and Simultaneous equation bias

 In the presence of two-way causation, we cannot apply a single equation approach.
 We need to use a system of equations to determine the multiple causations between variables.
-A multiple equations model includes separate equations for all the endogenous variables and these are known as simultaneous equation models.
-These models can include both endogenous and exogenous variables, used to define various causal relationships.
+Furthermore, a multiple equations model includes separate equations for all the endogenous variables and these are known as simultaneous equation models.
+Moreover, these models can include both endogenous and exogenous variables, used to define various causal relationships.

 Suppose, we have 2 variables X and Y such that they are jointly dependent, i.e. X=f(Y) and Y=f(X).
 Then, we have to use a system of equations instead of a single-equation approach like OLS.
 If we apply OLS to estimate such a relationship, the estimates will be biased as well as inconsistent because the error term will be related to the independent variables.